VertisanPRO/Nexus/SECURITY.md

 ## Supported Versions

-We support only two latest versions, excluding pre-releases.
+We support only versions that are ticked.

 | Version | Supported          |
 | ------- | ------------------ |